geissdoerfer/shepherd/README.md

 *shepherd* is a testbed for the battery-less Internet of Things.
 It allows to record harvesting conditions at multiple points in space over time.
-The recorded data can then be replayed to attached wireless sensor nodes, examining their behaviour under the constraints of spatio-temporal energy availability.
+The recorded data can be replayed to attached wireless sensor nodes, examining their behaviour under the constraints of spatio-temporal energy availability.

 For a detailed description see our paper [TODO]